Menu

 The Western Maryland Consortium is Here to Help You Achieve Success

 The Western Maryland Consortium is an entirely grant funded regional workforce development agency dedicated to assisting the general public in the Washington, Garrett, and Allegany counties of Western Maryland.
 Our mission is to facilitate skill enhancement and employment opportunities across the region, effectively providing the residents of Western Maryland the ability to obtain full-time, sustainable employment that guarantees a self-directed and fulfilling lifestyle.
+Total WIOA The total of all WIOA grant funding available for Fiscal Year 2025 is $3,343,182.
+WIOA grants are fully funded by the U.S. Department of Labor through a combination of grants covering multiple years.

 Learn More